 Meaning and contribution

-The work of a forensic psychologists is incredibly meaningful: they play a crucial role in legal and justice systems to ensure the people are fairly convicted, but also that they are fairly treated, rehabilitated and cared for.
+The work of a forensic psychologists is incredibly meaningful: they play a crucial role in the legal and justice systems to ensure the people are fairly convicted, but also that they are fairly treated, rehabilitated and cared for.
 They also provide support to victims of crime, which is very meaningful.
 Overall, the work of a forensic psychologists makes a great contribution to society.

 Forensic psychologists can work long hours.
 At entry-level positions, there will often be a strict working schedule.
 As you get more experience, you may have more control over your schedule but you will have more responsibility and trickier cases, so it may take up even more time.